DataBiosphere/analysis_pipeline_WDL/null-model/README.md

 ## Common Issues
 * If **PCA File** is not provided, the **Number of PCs to include as covariates** parameter **must** be set to 0.
 * **PCA File** must be an RData object output from the *pcair* function in the GENESIS package.
 * The null model job can be very computationally demanding in large samples (e.g. > 20K).
-GENESIS supports using sparse representations of matrices in the **Relatedness matrix file** via the R Matrix package, and this can substantially reduce memory usage and CPU time.
+GENESIS supports using sparse representations of matrices in the **relatedness matrix file** via the R Matrix package, and this can substantially reduce memory usage and CPU time.
+* Keep in mind that **relatedness matrix file** can be a gds in the GRM case, but is usually an RData matrix.

 ## More Information